coozila/dragonflydb/README.md

 ## Installation Assistance

 If you would like assistance with the installation of this product, please contact **Coozila!
-Lab** at [lab@coozila.com](mailto:lab@coozila.com).
+Labs** at [labs@coozila.com](mailto:lab@coozila.com).
 Our team is ready to help you with the installation process and ensure a smooth setup.

 Based on the size and complexity of your project, we will provide you with a tailored pricing quote.

 For purchasing the installation, please visit the following link: [Coozila Docker Package App for Memcached](https://www.coozila.com/plus/view-product/coozila-docker-package-app-for-memcached).

 You can also check out the official Coozila!
-Lab page for more information: [Coozila!
-Lab](https://www.coozila.com/plus/view-organization-profile/coozila-lab).
+Labs page for more information: [Coozila!
+Labs](https://www.coozila.com/plus/view-organization-profile/coozila-labs).

 For any inquiries, feel free to reach out through our contact page: [Contact Coozila!](https://www.coozila.com/plus/contact).